pixelfusion/react-route-guard/readme.md

 ```javascript
 yarn add react-route-guard
 ```
-You don't need to install `@types/react-route-guard`, as it's written by `TypeScript` and the npm module already has `index.d.ts` there.
+You don't need to install `@types/react-route-guard`, as it's written in TypeScript and the npm module already has `index.d.ts` there.

 ## Concept